Crime and the Criminal Justice System

 What happens in the adjudication phase of formal delinquency proceedings?

 Adjudication is similar to a criminal trial for adults.
 In an adult trial, the judge or jury decides whether the accused is guilty or not guilty.
 In adjudication, the judge or jury will decide whether you are delinquent or not delinquent.
 At the adjudication, a prosecutor, also known as the District Attorney (DA) will try to prove that you committed the offense you are charged with.
 Any victim of the offense also has a right to testify; that is, to tell their story in court.
-But you should know that the prosecutor represents the state, not the victims, so they do not tell the DA what to do.
+But you should know that the prosecutor represents the state, not the victims, so the victims do not tell the DA what to do.

 Do I get to have a jury decide my case?